DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### VEKTOR MODULE LAYOUT<a name="layoutvektor"></a>

-The best way to present the _Vektor_ module layout is by the (long) animation (21 frames, 15s per frame)
+The best way to present the _Vektor_ module layout is by the following 4'55" animation (21 frames, 15s per frame):

 ![](_img/VektorLayoutV3.gif)